I am back from my trip to Spain, where I was lucky enough to spend my fortieth birthday.

 In fact, as the hot, summer breeze swept through the golden fields I noticed that each stem revealed an abundance of colours; pinks, reds, greens, blues and golds.

 Suddenly I could see just why Monet had depicted fields of straw in the many colours that he did.
-I had presumed that this was something that he done simply to add interest - but no; he had seen what I now saw.

 |© Sandra Busby.
 Graphite pencil|